ShioR/EVE-Character-Showroom/README.md

 ### Version numbers
 ---------------
-Aegis v5.335 should be read as (Aegis Static Data) v[Version 5].{Build 222}
+Frostline v5.384 should be read as (Frostline Static Data) v[Version 5].{Build 385}
 Static Data changes nearly every release
 Version changes infrequently
 Build changes frequently
+**Special Note**
+*'YC118-02-09' Data refers to monthly uipdate cycle builds with no distinct name, in this case, 9th February 2016.
+These use the EVE universe date format.*

 ### Support?
 -------